• Play the sound file

 So there's a reservoir of good sense and respect for the Constitution here.
 Let's hope the President takes notice.

 06 — Bill O'Reilly and Conquest's Second Law.
-While I'm trawling in my archives, I may as well give a mention to this column from February 2001: a modest, qualified appreciation of Bill O'Reilly, to whose show on Fox News I had become mildly addicted.
+I may as well give a mention to this column from February 2001: a modest, qualified appreciation of Bill O'Reilly, to whose show on Fox News I had become mildly addicted.

 That was sixteen years ago.
 The addiction wore off; but I've checked in with the Big Mick from time to time, when eight o'clock comes around and I have nothing much else I feel like doing.
 It's easy watching and sometimes interesting.